Critics call for more transparency on Toronto’s planned high-tech neighbourhood

 “What you’re going to see…is nothing like science fiction like the Jetsons or some kind of dystopia like Black Mirror,” Jesse Shapins, director of public realm with Sidewalk Labs, said at the start of the meeting.

-“That’s not what we’re about that not about what we want to do at Quayside.”
+“That’s not what we’re about, that’s not about what we want to do at Quayside.”

 During a roundtable on digital governance, participants were asked to discuss whether they felt comfortable in scenarios where different kinds of data might be collected from them.
 The cases ranged from information collected on how many people are using a bike path or a parking spot to “licence plate readers” to ensure traffic laws are being enforced.